JerkyTreats/subagents/docs/subagent_compaction_tool_spec.md

 - Redaction tests: known secret patterns are removed from outputs and artifacts while preserving references.
 - Reference formatting tests: file references are emitted as `path:line` (when available) and never as full dumps.
 - Golden/acceptance fixtures: representative prompts map to expected “high-signal, low-token” outputs.

+#### Acceptance Tests (Phase 3)
+These scenarios define “golden” expectations for compaction quality (not implementation details).

+- **Locate-only**: question “Where is X implemented?”
+  - Expects: `locator.status: ok`, `references.length > 0`, no large excerpts, stable ordering.
+- **Not found**: question about a non-existent symbol
+  - Expects: `references.length == 0`, explicit “not found” phrasing in `summary`, `confidence: low`.
+- **Scope restriction**: provide `roots` that exclude the relevant file
+  - Expects: report shows `rootsSearched` accurately and does not leak paths outside them.
+- **Budget pressure**: set small byte/file limits
+  - Expects: bounded outputs + explicit note in `summary`/`notes` that limits may have truncated results.
+- **Redaction**: repository contains a fake token string
+  - Expects: outputs do not include the raw token; references remain.

 ### Phase 4: Implement Compaction Workflow
 | Task | Output | Done When | TODO |